nautes-labs/website/src/en/guide/user-guide/cluster.md

                     "$product-name"
                   ]
                 },
-                # Cluster resources which product_allowed_cluster_resources are optional, If you need to use permission of cluster resource replace $product-name with the product name.
+                # Cluster resources which product_allowed_cluster_resources are optional, if you need to use permission of cluster resource replace $product-name with the product name.
                 "product_allowed_cluster_resources": {
                   "$product-name": [
                     {